ant0804/subsonic-svn/README.md

 The original [Subsonic](http://www.subsonic.org/) is developed by [Sindre Mehus](mailto:sindre@activeobjects.no).
 Subsonic was open source through version 6.0-beta1, and closed-source from then onwards.

 Libresonic is maintained by [Eugene E. Kashpureff Jr](mailto:eugene@kashpureff.org).
-It originated as an unofficial("Kang") of Subsonic which id not contain the Licensing code checks present in the official builds.
+It originated as an unofficial("Kang") of Subsonic which did not contain the Licensing code checks present in the official builds.
 With the announcement of Subsonic's closed-source future, a decision was made to make a full fork and rebrand to Libresonic.

 Libresonic will strive to maintain compatibility and stability for Subsonic users, including a clean upgrade path.
 New features and refactoring are welcomed as a Pull Request on Github.